EmoryMLIP/emory-reu-ret-website/content/projects/2021-chiari/index.md

 ### Atlas Based Image Registration vs Machine Learning.

-Atlas...
+Our first approach in producing automatic segmentations of the brain stem and cerebellum was atlas based registration.
+Using the FAIR toolbox in MATLAB, the idea behind this method was to have a bank of template MRI images with corresponding manually drawn segmentations.
+A new reference MRI would be transformed into one of the template images and this transformation would then be applied to the known mask producing a segmentation for the reference image.

-The goal with machine learning was to find a relationship between the DENSE images and their corresponding manual segmentations by training a model using convolutional neural networks (CNN).
+We also looked into a machine learning approach.
+The goal here was to find a relationship between the DENSE images and their corresponding manual segmentations by training a model using convolutional neural networks (CNN).
 If successful, DENSE images can be used as inputs and the model will automatically segment the brain stem and cerebellum.
 A generalized overview of this process can be seen in the figure below.

 <img src="img/MachLearningDiagram.jpg" alt="MachLearningDiagram" width="500"/>